CloudLabs-MOC/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_01_Implementing_identity_services_and_Group_Policy.md

     ![](media/AZ-800-l1-2.1.png)

+     >**Note:** If copy-paste is not working, please type the password manually.

 1. On **SEA-ADM1**, right click **Start (1)**, and then select **Windows PowerShell (Admin) (2)**.

     ![](media/AZ-800-l1-3.png)

+1. After copying the commands, please use **Shift + Insert** to paste them into the Command Prompt in the upcoming steps.

 1. To install the AD DS server role, at the Windows PowerShell command prompt, enter the following command, and then press Enter: